-Fields and items given as those equivalent to the definition of "position of leadership" are ranked as typical examples and examples, and not being included in these does not mean on from 2020 version of "Gender Equality White Pape
+Fields and items given as those equivalent to the definition of "position of leadership" are ranked as typical examples and examples, and not being included in these does not mean that they are not in positions of leadership.

+Quotation from 2020 version of "Gender Equality White Pape

-As shown in the figure below, the percentage of female researchers was only 16.6% in 2019, which is the lowest among the developed nations
+As shown in the figure below, the percentage of female researchers was only 16.9% in 2020, which is the lowest among the developed nations

-1. Created from: " Survey on Science and Technology Research", (2019), Ministry of Internal Affairs and Communications; "Main Science and Technology Indicators" OECD; "Science and Engineering Indicators 2018", National Science Foundation (NSF)

-2. Values for Japan are as of March 31, 2019.
-Values for South Korea relate to 2016.
-Values for United Kingdom relate to 2016.
+1. Created from: "Survey on Science and Technology Research", (2020), Ministry of Internal Affairs and Communications; "Main Science and Technology Indicators" OECD; "Science and Engineering Indicators", National Science Foundation (NSF) 2.
+Values for Japan are as of March 31, 2020.
+Values for United Kingdom, Italy, and South Korea relate to 2018.
 Values for other countries relate to 2017.
-Estimated and provisional values are included.

-3. Value for the United States is the percentage of women employed as scientists (including some cultural sciences and social sciences).
-When including engineers, the percentage of female scientists and engineers is 28.4%.
+Estimated and provisional values are included 3.
+Value for the United States is the percentage of women employed as scientists (including some cultural sciences and social sciences).
+When including engineers, the percentage of female scientists and engineers is 29.0%

-Source: 2020 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau
+Source: 2021 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau

 According to fields of research, the percentage of regular researchers at universities etc. of whom more than half are women is for the fields of pharmacy and nursing.
-On the other hand, it is only 11.5% for engineering and 14.7% for science, showing a deviation
+On the other hand, it is only 11.9% for engineering and 15.1% for science, showing a deviation between fields.